playsms/playsms/documents/INSTALL.md

 ### Method 1: Installation on Linux using install-script

-playSMS Web Interface using install script:
+Install playSMS using install script:

 1. Extract playSMS package somewhere (Usually in /usr/local/src).